cgoncalves/cumulus_topology_converter/documentation/auto_mgmt_network/README.md

 ```

 ### Default Automatic Behaviors
-* OOB-mgmt-server is created using Ubuntu1604
+* OOB-mgmt-server is created using the `generic/ubuntu1804` image
-* OOB-mgmt-switch is created using the default CumulusCommunity/cumulus-vx image
+* OOB-mgmt-switch is created using the default `CumulusCommunity/cumulus-vx` image
   * A link between the oob-mgmt-server:mgmt_net <--> oob-mgmt-switch:swp1 is created
   * A link from Eth0 of each device is created to the next available port on oob-mgmt-switch starting with swp2
 * DHCP Server installed on oob-mgmt-server